• Skip to primary navigation

 • Massage the daikon and carrots again to squeeze out any extra liquid.

-• Place daikon and carrot mixture into a dish or jar and pour in pickling liquid.
+• Place daikon and carrot mixture into a jar or sealable food container and pour in the pickling liquid.

 • Press daikon mixture down so it is fully submerged in the pickling liquid.